petrushin-ai/btc-transaction-scanner-bot/README.md

-# BTC Transaction‑scanner Bot — Assessment Overview (TypeScript)
+# BTC Transaction‑scanner Bot

-This is a concise overview of the solution, optimized for quick review.
+This is a concise overview of the solution.
 A full guide lives in `docs/README_FULL.md`.

 ## Quick start (deploy & test first)